denevers/gsip_lod/README.md

-#GSIP QGIS demonstration
+# GSIP QGIS demonstration

 This is essentially the same application than the web version, but running in QGIS

 ----

-important notes (for Windows only I think)
+## important notes

 rdflib is not available in QGIS, so it must be installed in QGIS own python3 environment.

-This explains what to do :
+For linux, just make sure you install with pip3 (my default setup on my environment was installing python 2.7).

+For Linux `pip3 install rdflib` should do the trick (you might need to install pip3 : https://linuxize.com/post/how-to-install-pip-on-ubuntu-18.04/)

+For Windows, instructions from this excellent post:

 https://gis.stackexchange.com/questions/273870/osgeo4w-shell-with-python3/277842#277842